-- IAHA will work collaboratively together as members, with our partners and wider health sector to achieve our vision and purpose. - We believe that trust and equality is at the centre of building strong, lasting relationships with mutualrespect. - We will be open to new knowledge and provide opportunities for members to engage in meaningfuland supportive ways.

-- We are an organisation that believes in its people and is people centred. - Our leaders are role models for our core values and they are accountable. - We willingly work in partnership to provide excellent levels of support and service. - We all actively contribute and always seek ways to improve. - We encourage and recognise outstanding performance and achievements.
+- IAHA will work collaboratively together as members, with our partners and wider health and workforce sectors to achieve our vision and purpose. - We believe that trust and equality is at the centre of building strong, lasting relationships with mutual respect. - We will be open to new knowledge and provide opportunities for members to engage in meaningful and supportive ways. - We are an organisation that believes in its people and is people-centered. - Our leaders are role models for our core values and they are accountable. - We willingly work in partnership to provide excellent levels of support and service. - We all actively contribute and always seek ways to improve. - We encourage and recognise outstanding performance and achievements.